-NAATs are more sensitive than culture, particularly for oropharyngeal and rectal sites.43-45 NAATs show high sensitivity (>95%) in both symptomatic and asymptomatic infection.^{44, 46, 47} Most platforms show good sensitivity and specificity at detecting N. gonorrhoea in the urine and rectal sites.48 Although not all NAATs are licensed for use at extra-genital sites, their use is recommended.34 Commercially available NAATs differ in their cross-reactivity to commensal Neisseria species which may be present at significant levels, particularly in the pharynx.49 It is recommended that laboratories confirm any reactive test with an alternative molecular target if the positive predictive value of the initial test for the population tested is less than 90% (GRADE 1B).^{34, 37, 50} This is particularly important for extra-genital specimens.^{48, 51}
+NAATs are more sensitive than culture, particularly for oropharyngeal and rectal sites.
+43-45 NAATs show high sensitivity (>95%) in both symptomatic and asymptomatic infection.
+44 46 47 Most platforms show good sensitivity and specificity at detecting N. gonorrhoeae in the urine and rectal sites.
+48 Although not all NAATs are licensed for use at extra-genital sites, their use is recommended.
+44 Commercially available NAATs differ in their cross--reactivity to commensal Neisseria species which may be present at significant levels, particularly in the pharynx.
+49 It is recommended that laboratories confirm any reactive test with an alternative molecular target if the positive predictive value of the initial test for the population tested is less than 90% (GRADE 1B).
+34 37 50 This is particularly important for extra-genital specimens.
+48